 This is a lecture, reading and discussion based course focused on the mammalian cerebral cortex.
 Students will learn about the evolution, development, function and dysfunction of the cortex.
 Significant emphasis will be placed on examining unique aspects of the cortex, including cortical circuit structure, plasticity, cognition and models of higher-order cognitive processing.
 We will also examine disease processes in which cortical dysfunction are specifically implicated.

 INP 533, Function and Dysfunction of the Visual System

 A survey course on the visual system, covering the retina, central visual pathways, and visual centers.
 Topics on the development, structure, function, dysfunction, and repair of the visual system will be introduced by faculty members and discussed among students, postdoctoral fellows and faculty members.
 The class will meet for one 1.5 hr lecture and one 1.5 hr paper discussion session per week.

 This course is a practical introduction to the art and science of giving a data-based neuroscience seminar.
 The ability to give a clear, convincing, and engaging talk about your work is one of the key career skills of successful scientists.
 Content, visual presentation, body language, and delivery all combine to determine your impact on your audience.
-The focus in class will be on student presentation skills and detailed feedback, interspersed with short example talks by invited guests from Yale and other institutions.
-Students will give at least two talks over the course of the semester and participate in weekly Q&A and feedback.
-Grading will be based on class participation.
+The focus in class is on student presentation skills and detailed feedback, interspersed with short example talks by invited guests.
+Students give at least two talks over the course of the term and participate in weekly Q&A and feedback.
+Grading is based on class participation.
+Enrolment limited to ten.

 Fahmeed Hyder, Douglas Rothman